StrickTechnologies/Strick.PlusCon/docs/grid.md

 Allows alignment, padding and margins to be specified for columns and cells.

 When a grid cell is rendered, Padding is part of the cell, Margins are outside the cell.

+## `GridSearchExpression` Class

+The `GridSearchExpression` class can be used to search the cells of a `Grid`, `GridColumn`, or `GridRow` object.

+The `Text` property specifies the text to search for.
+Both `null` and empty string are acceptable, and search for cells containing those values, respectively.

+The `Type` property specifies the type of search to perform, and the `ComparisonType` property designates the comparison type used for the search.

 ## Examples